2013 Mazda MX-5 Miata Performance

 - "Yet around town, the Miata is an absolute pleasure.
 We folded that top back and let the sun shine in as we flicked the Miata's delicate shifter and zoomed its svelte sheet metal through traffic." -- Popular Mechanics (2012)

 - "Racers love the MX-5's balanced, endlessly forgiving chassis; little old ladies dig its spunky charm and Maytag reliability." -- Car and Driver (2012)

 Acceleration and Power

 The 2013 Mazda MX-5 Miata comes with a five-speed manual transmission and a 2.0-liter four-cylinder engine that produces 167 horsepower at 7,000 rpm and 140 pound-feet of torque at 5,000 rpm.
-Club and Grand Touring models get a six-speed manual transmission, and a six-speed automatic with steering wheel-mounted manual shift paddles is available on all trims.
+Club and Grand Touring models get a six-speed manual transmission.
+A six-speed automatic with steering wheel-mounted manual shift paddles is available on all trims.
 Automatic models are slightly less powerful, generating 158 horsepower at 6,700 rpm.
-The EPA reports that the 2013 Miata gets up to 22/28 mpg city/highway, which is better than rivals like the Ford Mustang, but not quite as good as the Mini Cooper Roadster.
+The EPA reports that the 2013 Miata gets up to 22/28 mpg city/highway, which is better than the fuel economy of rivals like the Ford Mustang, but not quite as good as the fuel economy of the Mini Cooper Roadster.